What is the Digital Markets Act (DMA)?

 - It provides a core platform service (such as a search engine, video platform, app store, web browser, operating system, online advertising service, or social network).

 - It has had a strong position in the market for a longer period.

 The European Commission decides which platforms meet these 3 conditions.
 There are 2 ways to decide: based on numbers or on research.
 For example, the European Commission looks at market value or turnover.
 And at the number of users and the amount of data that a platform has.
 The European Commission also takes into account how long the platform has had the market value or number of users.
 Gatekeepers will then have 6 months to comply with the DMA rules.

 Why is the Digital Markets Act necessary?

 Entrepreneurs and consumers increasingly depend on large platforms.
 For example, to sell or buy products.
 Platforms can take advantage of that situation.
 And demand unfair terms and conditions.
 This makes it harder for you to compete with these large platforms.
 With the DMA, platforms have less power and entrepreneurs and consumers are better protected.

-There are several rules that gatekeepers will have to abide by that will improve your position.
+There are several rules that gatekeepers will have to abide by that improve your position.
 This will help you as it ensures a fair digital market.
 You will have better opportunities with your business.

 Some examples of what gatekeepers will be required to do:

 - Offer fair terms to entrepreneurs when they offer apps in the app store.